jeriewang/crh-botnet/docs/introduction.rst

     This function will be called exactly once, after connecting to the robot network. and before the first execution of :func:`loop`.
-All variables defined inside :func:`setup()` will be injected back to the global namespace, which makes it more or less
+All variables defined inside :func:`setup()` will be injected back to the global namespace.
+Unlike other collected functions, this function cannot be a :ref:`coroutine <coroutine>`.

 .. function:: loop()